| PA | AB | R | H | HR | SB | AVG | OBP | SLG | OPS | |

 Serrano was a high school teammate of fellow Mets prospect Ryan Clifford at Pro5 Baseball Academy in Apex, N.C., and while he impressed some scouts there, he chose to attend NC State for two years.
 He was a solid-if-unspectacular performer with the Wolfpack, hitting .288 with 16 homers and an .832 OPS over 114 games on campus.
 New York selected him as a Draft-eligible sophomore in the fourth round in 2024, signing him for a little above slot at $697,500.
 Serrano played exclusively for Single-A St. Lucie in his first taste of the pros and finished with a 122 wRC+ in a 17-game sample.

 Serrano is a better runner underway than he is shooting out of the box because of his long limbs, but he used his solid speed to some effect with a move to center field as an NC State sophomore.
-The Mets moved him more to right field in the FSL, and most evaluators believe he's headed long term to a corner, where the need for power only increases.
+He's played all three outfield spots in 2025, and most evaluators believe he's headed long term to a corner, where the need for power only increases.

 Scouting grades: Hit: 50 | Power: 45 | Run: 50 | Arm: 50 | Field: 50 | Overall: 40